dannguyen/journalism-syllabi/README.md

 # journalism-syllabi

-This is a collection of computational and data journalism courses for which there's a __publicly available__ homepage or syllabus to use as a reference.
-I started compiling this list before arriving at Stanford in 2014.
+This is a collection of computational and data journalism courses for which there is a __publicly available homepage or syllabus__ suitable for others to use as a reference, i.e. basically anything that shows up in a Google search for `syllabus` + `computational`/`data`/`research` + `journalism` / `computer assisted reporting`.

+This list includes courses from as early as 1997 and several taught in countries not in North America.
+I started compiling this list before [teaching at Stanford](http://cjlab.stanford.edu/) in 2014.
 In June 2016, I uploaded it here  and made a few updates, but it's not complete or consistent by any means.
-It includes a few not-really computational/journalism courses, which I may edit out later.
+It includes a few not-really computational/journalism courses, which I may trim later, and misses anything not found via Google or from the top of my head.
 As I have time, I try to serialize various aspects of each course (see [some-syllabi.yaml](some-syllabi.yaml) for all the data fields), such as which textbooks are used and what specific skills are taught.

 A simplified HTML rendering of [some-syllabi.yaml](some-syllabi.yaml) is at the [end of this README](#table-courses); I'll make it a Jekyll site later.